 If you’re the owner of a new residence — one that’s been built within the last few years — you’ll be able to take advantage of lower rates in most cases.
 But why does the age of your home cause home insurance prices to rise so dramatically?
 Let’s take a closer look.

 Older homes encounter structural problems more often

 Much of this stems from the very nature of age.
-The older homes are, the more likely they are to encounter problems.
+The older homes are, the more likely they are to encounter problems, or have outdated structural issues that are more likely to be on their last legs.
 For example, water pipes may burst under high stress (like freezing temperatures), or roofs may damage due to wear and tear, or even foundations can have problems if building codes have been changed.

 Location, location, location

 The location of your new residence also factors into how much you’ll spend for homeowners insurance.
-The cost of building supplies vary around the country, as do crime rates, and exposure to natural disasters like hurricanes in the Northeast or tornadoes in the Midwest.
+The cost of building supplies varies around the country, as does exposure to natural disasters like hurricanes in the Northeast or tornadoes in the Midwest.
 Because newer homes are more capable of withstanding the forces of nature, this plays a role in premium pricing as well.
 You may be able to lower your homeowners insurance costs by renovating or installing features that reinforce the structural integrity of your residence, like storm shutters for your windows, for example.